sudoforge/chrome-btsync/CONTRIBUTING.md

 Once you have NPM (node) and Gulp installed, you can install the required packages by entering the project directory and running `npm install`.

 ## Development
+Fork this repository, create your feature, and submit a pull request back to this repository.
 Your features should be developed in their own branch, preferably prefixed with `feature-<your feature name>`.
 All feature branches should be developed off of, and submitted back to, the `develop` branch.
+Rebasing master before pushing your "final" to your fork can speed up merges.